 Before graduate school, I earned a BA in Romance Languages & Literatures and Studies of Women, Gender, & Sexuality from Harvard College, magna cum laude.
 My undergraduate studies focused on queer and feminist prose, poetry, and performance art under conditions of political violence and repression in the Americas.
 I attended K-12 public schools in Eugene, Oregon.

-In addition to Mexico and the US, I have studied or conducted research in Argentina, Dominican Republic, Chile, and Peru.
+In addition to Mexico and the US, I have studied or conducted research in Colombia, Argentina, Dominican Republic, Chile, and Peru.